"To be alive at all is to have scars."

 The Knight's Training

 Excellence requires training.
-He approaches development with an athlete's dedication.
-Mastery is a lifelong journey.
+He shows up like an athlete, day after day.
+Mastery is a lifelong path.

 The Arena